 Readers of Huddle Fever occasionally asked if I planned a sequel, but I had neither the interest nor a rationale for such an undertaking.
 I had written the book because I’d kept asking myself questions I needed to answer for my own benefit: “What the hell happened here?
 How did Lawrence get this way?
 Was there ever a more dysfunctional entity?”
 The only other places I had lived were a New York City suburb (Greenwich, Connecticut), a major city (Washington, D.C.), and, for a single year, a one-square mile hamlet just over the D.C. line (Takoma Park, Maryland).
 The ways of a working-class society living in the ruin of an industrial landscape were a mystery to me.
 Hence, my bewilderment and urge to understand it, an urge that became a compulsion, not the least because I myself had come from a working-class family: my father had been a carpenter, then town building inspector; my mother, a secretary.
 In any case, with those questions about Lawrence answered, at least to my own satisfaction, a sequel wasn’t on my mind.
 Besides, in order to write such a thing, I needed the primary access, by way of daily living there, that I had forfeited by moving to Andover.

 As I came to realize, however, this project actually is a sequel.
 At its most basic, Huddle Fever was a history of what Lawrence once produced: cloth.
 The Missionary Factory is a history of what Lawrence’s nearest neighbor once produced: men of the cloth.
 Lawrence had its famous textile factories.
-Andover had its equally renown Andover Theological Seminary — a “ministerial factory,” in the words of Harriet Beecher Stowe, whose husband was one of its graduates (class of 1827) and later became its professor of sacred literature (1852-1864) while Mrs. Stowe made use of the success that the publication of Uncle Tom’s Cabin had brought her.
-While living in Andover, she also wrote the eight books that followed it, a couple of them boldly critical of Prof. Stowe’s colleagues and their efforts to convert the world’s “heathen” to Christianity while failing to rid themselves of their most obvious sin: doing little or nothing to end slavery.
+Andover had its equally renown Andover Theological Seminary — a “ministerial factory,” in the words of Harriet Beecher Stowe, whose husband was one of its graduates (class of 1827) and later became its professor of sacred literature.
+The Stowe family lived in Andover from 1852 to 1864, during the period of Calvin Ellis Stowe's tenure, while Mrs. Stowe adjusted to and then made use of the success that the publication of Uncle Tom’s Cabin had brought her, promoting the abolitionist cause in Europe, where her book was selling even better than it was selling here.
+At her desk in a faculty house on campus she also wrote the eight books that followed it, a couple of them boldly critical of Prof. Stowe’s colleagues and their efforts to convert the world’s “heathen” to Christianity while failing to rid themselves of their most obvious sin: doing little or nothing to end slavery.

 1. Paul Theroux, “Terminal City,” New York Times Book Review, Sept.
 24, 1995.